22 September 2025

 So money isn’t material.
 And any force which isn’t material is spiritual.

 No, others will argue; it’s intellectual.
 It’s psychological.
 It’s conceptual.
 Pick any synonym with means “immaterial but real,” and they’d far rather use that word than “spiritual.” ’Cause that word “spiritual” bugs ’em, and they wanna strictly limit it to religious stuff.
 Stuff they don’t believe in.
-They believe in money; God’s another deal.
+They believe in money, but God’s another deal.
 If money is spiritual just like God is spiritual, perhaps they’ve gotta take another look at God… and they really don’t wanna.

 If that’s your hangup, get over it.
 Spiritual is real.
 God is real.
 Stop treating religion as if you’re only pretending.
 This is substantial stuff.